 2. Click on the Activate Cloud Shell icon

 3. After logging in, it takes few minutes to provision and connect to the environment.
-Once connected, you are already authenticated with the project id – deployment-manager-demo-283518 (this being my project id for the demo)
+Once connected, you are already authenticated with the project id – deployment-manager-demo-325107 (this being my project id here)

 4. Here, we are using gcloud to run all our commands to demonstrate a simple deployment manager demo.

-Using gcloud command gcloud auth list, I’ve listed the active account name associated.
+Using the gcloud command gcloud auth list, I’ve listed the active account name associated.

 Likewise, you can also list down the active project id associated with it using the command: gcloud config list project